 Opportunities for transfer students

 - Transfer students will be eligible to compete for journal or honor board membership during the competition period in early July.
-Those interested in this possibility are encouraged to apply for transfer admission as soon as possible.
+Those interested in this possibility are encouraged to apply for transfer admission prior to June 1.

 - Fall orientation for transfer and visiting students.